-The TechConnex (YTA) Technology Leadership Awards has matured to an annual top level GTA technology recognition event.
-The initiative has expanded to now celebrate 15 GTA technology companies as nominees for industry leadership recognition as well as two individuals for exceptional personal contributions to the sector.
+The TechConnex Technology Leadership Awards is an annual top level GTA technology business event to celebrate 15 GTA technology companies as nominees for industry leadership recognition; as well as two individuals for exceptional personal contributions to the sector.

-The 2014 Technology Leadership Awards will be celebrated this year in the early evening of May 29th at the BMO Institute for Learning Centre at Woodbine and Steeles Avenue.
-The ceremonies and formal dinner will wrap around viewings of the Solutions Showcase – an industry theatre profiling the nominees’ Game Changing initiatives displayed throughout the Grand Atrium of the BMO Centre.
+This year's Technology Leadership Awards will be Thursday, June 16th 2016 at the York Mills Gallery in Toronto.
+The ceremonies and formal dinner will wrap around viewings of the Nominees Showcase – an industry theatre profiling the nominees’ achievements displayed throughout the grand entrance.

 This award recognizes the organization that has demonstrated business leadership and excellence in innovation and a commitment to the knowledge-based sector in the Greater Toronto Region and possibly throughout Canada.
 Consideration in this category requires increasing profitability, community involvement and thought leadership, and demonstration of sound business fundamentals.
 A minimum of 8 years in business is required for judges to investigate the organizations’ growth and track record.
 A confidential process will be used to validate key performance data.